AaronRobinsonMSFT/CompilerPaths/readme.md

 # CompilerPaths MSBuild Task

 The CompilerPaths Task is an attempt to help discover compiler paths using MSBuild.
+A [NuGet package](https://www.nuget.org/packages/CompilerPaths) is available.

 ## APIs